 While we understand that there are plenty of people out there who are in great need of work, it’s important to tread carefully and weigh up the pros and cons of each option.
 Your safety and the safety of your family and friends is paramount.
 We’ve explored some of the main sectors that are still hiring in nationwide roles, but you may also come across work opportunities locally – especially with small businesses like green grocers or bakeries.

 Some people are also finding creative ways to earn money from home, for example, by making and selling things online.
 Whilst some of the suggestions may not still be relevant for the Covid-19 world, our articles 20 Popular Self-Employment Ideas, Business ideas that you can start from home and 12 popular activities that you can turn into a career might offer you some ideas for ways to do this.

 If your need to work isn’t pressing and you’ve got some time to consider the sort of work you might like to go into when the lockdown is over – then consider taking a look out at our job ideas section for some inspiration.

 Or, if you’re looking for some additional ways to save money or boost your income, you might also find the following articles helpful:

 - Financial Support for those impacted by Coronavirus

 - 10 ways to cut costs from home

 - 4 Reasons to switch energy supplier now

 - How to find the best broadband deal for you

 We’d also love to hear from you!
 Have you landed a job during lockdown?
-Or do you know of any other sectors who are still hiring?
-Email us at [email protected] or leave a comment below.
+Or do you know of any other sectors that are still hiring?
+Join the conversation on the community forum, or leave a comment below.